auroracairoli-lab/mural-conservation-grid/README.md

-# Grid for Conservation Monitoring of Outdoor Murals
+# Grid for mural conservation monitoring

 This repository is part of the PhD thesis: